Eribakova/CS5010/README.md

 3. Has leaisure-related biking increased versus commuting?

-### Introducing our DATASET
+### Data set

 REQUIRED: The Data: Describe your data set and its significance.
 Where did you obtain this data set from?
 Why did you choose the data set that you did?
 Indicate if you carried out any preprocessing/data cleaning/outlier removal, and so on to sanitize your data.

-Our data is monthly on bike sharing data that provided trip data, by time, starting and ending location and address and ID of the starting and ending location station.
+We used Capital Bikeshare’s Trip History dataset which is licensed for public use by Motivate, the company that operates Capital Bike share on behalf of Washington, DC area municipalities.
+Capital Bikeshare maintains over 4,300 bikes across DC, Maryland and Northern Virginia and is the dominant bike sharing company in the region.
+The data are available at https://www.capitalbikeshare.com/system-data.

+We downloaded 25 monthly data files.
+Each record is a trip from a starting startion to an end station.
+Data fields include starting and ending station address, a date-timestamp (year-month-day-hour-minute-second) for the and end of each trip and the type of renter, e.g., casual or membership.
 In the most recent part of the dataset, longitude and latitude data for bike stations was also provided.
-We got our dataset from 'Capital Bikshare', from following website: https://www.capitalbikeshare.com/system-data.

 In addition, we used public health dataset from: https://data.virginia.gov/Government/VDH-COVID-19-PublicUseDataset-Cases/bre9-aqqr.
 The dataset provided information on hospitalizations and mortality rates by region in DC metropolitan area.